ai-robotics-estonia/2024_RAC_Testing_a_Robot_Activity_Coordinator_to_improve_elderly_well_being_in_care_homes/README.md

 ### AI Technologies

-The application developed in the project utilizes following generally accepted AI algorithms and methods that let TEMI robot assistant to perform its functions:
+The application validated in the project utilizes following generally accepted AI algorithms and methods that let TEMI robot assistant to perform its functions:
 - Autonomous navigation: TEMI uses an efficient autonomous navigation algorithm to drive and control its movements, enabling it to understand and interact with its environment.
 - Voice interaction: TEMI is equipped with Auto Speech Recognition (ASR/STT), far-field voice technology, natural language processing (NLP), speech-to-text, and text-to-speech (TTS) engines.
 These allow TEMI to hear, identify, understand, and respond to user’s voice commands.